Music to Watch Girls By: Background

 Crewe first heard the song performed in a jingle demo for a Diet Pepsi commercial, and according to Greg Adams, writing for All Music Guide, the song "exemplified the groovy state of instrumental music at that time."
 In Bob Crewe's version, a trumpet plays the whole verse, the first time around, sounding like Herb Alpert's Tijuana brass style.
 The second time the verse is played, a half step up in tone from G minor to A-flat minor, a tenor saxophone plays a jazzier version, accompanied by strings, surf-style guitar (reminiscent of 1960s spy films) and a harpsichord, that play a counter-melody.
 The trumpets finish up the refrain, and all of the parts are played, repeating the first part in the coda, before the fade.

 Chart performance

-The "big-band, horn driven" recording went to #15 on the pop chart and #2 on the Easy Listening chart.
+The "big-band, horn driven" recording peaked at #15 on the Billboard Hot 100 the week of February 11, 1967 and #2 on the Easy Listening chart.

 Andy Williams version

-A vocal recording from 1967 by Andy Williams, featuring lyrics written by Tony Velona, went to #34 in the United States.
+A vocal recording from 1967 by Andy Williams, featuring lyrics written by Tony Velona, peaked at #34 on the Billboard Hot 100 the weeks of April 29 and May 6, 1967.
 This version was later used in a Fiat advertisement in the UK in 1999, with the re-released single reaching the top ten in that country.
+This same version was also used in Samsung's commercial for the D820 cell phone in 2005.